 If Mayer misfired at all, it was by not properly anticipating how the media would spin this thing in the court of public opinion.
 Everybody from Richard Florida to

 Richard Branson couldn't run fast enough to jump on the bandwagon.
 Branson, another guy I have endless respect for, surprisingly simplifies the situation when he says,

 Sorry.
 As loyal as I am to

 Virgin America, I can't buy that.
 Has Branson paid any attention to Yahoo! over the last decade or so?
 They hardly constructed a culture of excellence.

 Twitter follower Mick McDonnal

 I thought the current culture was quite evident, but I guess I was wrong.
 Here's hoping Mayer stands her ground and handles this adversity in

 and does what Steve would do, she'll end up doing what's right.

---Written by Rocco Pendola in Santa Monica, Calif.
+Written by Rocco Pendola in Santa Monica, Calif.